cagallo/rancid-tomatillos/README.md

 # Rancid Tomatillos

 It's Saturday night and you want to watch a movie, but you don't know what to watch?
 You're in luck!
-'Rancid Tomatillos' is an easy-to-use web app for viewing movie posters, details and trailers.
+'Rancid Tomatillos' is an easy-to-use web application for viewing movie posters, details and trailers.

 # Table of Contents